 expert sql query

 If an expert sql query is filled, the string you enter will be directly applied to your database.
-You may for instance delete a table you don’t want to use anymore, for instance: drop table ISIterms will delete the table ISIterms
+You may for instance delete a table you don’t want to use anymore with: drop table ISIterms will delete the table ISIterms

-The other query mode (pivot) is still under development.
+Choose pivot field.
+This query mode is still under development.